vmleon/OracleATPGettingStarted/lab200/README.md

 Ready to create your new Linux machine in the cloud.

-## Create your linux instance
+## Create your Linux instance

-Let's create our linux machine in Oracle Cloud
+Let's create our Linux machine in Oracle Cloud

 ![VM creation](../images/vm_1.png)